DWIGHT SCHAR OPPOSES BLACK LIVES MATTER SIGN IN HIS BELLA COLLINA

 Over the course of ten years, between 2010 and 2020, 400 families in Bella Collina sold their property and left, rather than pay the Club fees.
-A class-action lawsuit was filed against DCS Investments, Dwight Schar, and his employees: the criminal Richard Arrighi, who was convicted for embezzling, and Randall Greene, who was arrested for domestic violence.
+A class-action lawsuit was filed against DCS Investments, Dwight Schar, and his employee: Randall Greene, who was arrested for domestic violence.

 Don Juravin and his family have been subjected to much racism and anti-Semitic behavior at the hands of Dwight Schar and his employees.
 Out of hundreds of families who have been displeased or lost millions of Dollars, Juravin was the only one who dared to stand up and place a Google review outlining his experience in Bella Collina.
 Harassment from the Bella Collina staff followed this review.